rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 How then will you comfort me with empty nothings?
 There is nothing left of your answers but falsehood. ^2134

-Then Eliphaz the Temanite answered and said : ^2201
+Then Eliphaz the Temanite answered and said: ^2201

 Can a man be profitable to God?
 Surely he who is wise is profitable to himself. ^2202